alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/form-structure.md

 ---

 {:.intro}
-Choose a structure for your forms that most naturally fits they way people need to use them.
+Choose a structure for your forms that most naturally fits the way people need to use them.

 ### On this page: